The Bankrate promise

 Once you become a homeowner, your mortgage lender is typically responsible for managing the escrow account.
 Your lender will take your mortgage payments and send a portion to the escrow account to cover insurance and taxes.

 However, there’s no rule that states that the lender must manage the escrow account.
 The account can be managed by any trustworthy third party who is willing to handle the management of the funds.
+Under most mortgage servicers, individuals can’t control their own escrow account or directly remove funds from the account.

 What are escrow fees?